Over a decade ago, when my husband and I bought our home in Waterford, Ireland, we never gave much thought to privacy.

 My favorite part of Gozo is around Ramla Bay.
 In Gozo’s north, it’s one of the island’s (and country’s) best beaches with fine, red sand.
 The village of Xaghra—with megalithic temples that pre-date Egypt’s pyramids—is less than 10 minutes from Ramla Bay.
 Here, you’re also in easy reach of Gozo’s main town of Victoria and all its amenities and entertainment.
 Here’s what I dug up around Xaghra…

-- This restored farmhouse is a 10-minute walk to the beach.
+- With this agency, I found a restored farmhouse a 10-minute walk from the beach.
 The restored mill room serves as an open kitchen/living/dining room that leads onto the swimming pool and barbecue area.
 Upstairs are three en-suite bedrooms with views over the countryside and citadel.
-Price: 365,000 euros (US$406,490).
+Price: US$423,317.

-- With modern décor, this apartment is in a quiet square in Xaghra in a block of just three properties.
+- With modern décor, an apartment is in a quiet square in Xaghra in a block of just three properties.
 It has three en-suite bedrooms, kitchen/living, dining room, and swimming pool.
-Price: 258,000 euros (US$287,300).
+Price: US$288,307.

 4. Cayo, Belize